MichaelMireku/PermaStore-Alpha/docs/README.md

 DELETE /peers/{peer_url}
 ```

-Remove a peer from the PermaStore network.
+Remove a peer from the PermastoreIt network.

 **Request:**
 - Method: DELETE